bsmg/beat-saber-community-wiki/modding/intro.md

 # Intro
 Beat Saber is made in Unity 2018 using C# with .NET framework 4.6.
-For convenience, RQ has created a plugin template for Visual Studio.
+DaNike has created a BSIPA plugin template for Visual Studio .
 This guide will show you how to setup that template.

 Download the latest version of [Visual Studio Community.](https://visualstudio.microsoft.com/)